Fairmount Park Historical Houses Walking Tour, Philadelphia

 1) Historic Strawberry Mansion

-Historic Strawberry Mansion is a summer home that was originally named Summerville.
-Judge William Lewis, who purchased land in what is now Fairmount Park, built the mansion sometime between 1783 and 1789, and lived here until he died in 1819.
+Historic Strawberry Mansion, originally named Summerville, serves as a summer residence with a rich history.
+It was constructed by Judge William Lewis, who acquired the land in what is now Fairmount Park.
+The mansion was built sometime between 1783 and 1789, and Judge Lewis resided there until his passing in 1819.

-The house officially reopened in 1931.
-Today, the Committee of 1926 continues to preserve the historic property and the principles of hospitality on which it was founded.
-The most recent renovation of the building took place in the early 21st century.
+The mansion officially reopened its doors in 1931.
+To this day, the Committee of 1926 continues to preserve the historic property and uphold the values of hospitality on which it was established.
+The most recent restoration of the building occurred in the early 21st century.

 2